TITLE Senior Associate Director of Athletics/Senior Woman Administrator (SWA)

 20. Facilitates a work environment that encourages knowledge of, respect for, and development of skills to engage with those of other cultures or backgrounds.

-21. Remains competent and current through self-directed professional reading, developing professional contacts with collegues, attending professional development courses, and attending training and/or courses as required by the Director of Athletics.
+21. Remains competent and current through self-directed professional reading, developing professional contacts with colleagues, attending professional development courses, and attending training and/or courses as required by the Director of Athletics.

 22. Contributes to the overall success of the intercollegiate athletics program by performing all other duties and responsibilities as assigned by the Director of Athletics.